 Talk to your child about how they are feeling.

-Even if your child wants to return to school, it is normal for them to feel apprehensive as well as excited.
-It is normal for younger children to struggle to express emotions and what they may be feeling right now.
-The sections of the brain responsible for these areas are not ‘switched on’ in early childhood and starts between the ages of 5-6, hence:
+It is normal for them to feel apprehensive as well as excited.
+Younger children to struggle to express emotions and what they may be feeling right now.
+The sections of the brain responsible for these areas are not ‘switched on’ in early childhood, hence:

 - They can’t link their feelings, thoughts, and behavior in their early years.